 Can You Get a “Killer Workout”, “Torch Calories”, and “Sculpt with Excy?

 Of course you can!
 We have 2-70 pounds of bi-directional resistance.
 Our goal has always been and will always be to meet you where you are at and help you get to where you want to go!

-For those who are willing, able, and patient, Excy will always be ready!
+For those who are willing, able, and persistent, Excy will always be ready!
 We know people need to exercise to live longer, but a prescriptive approach to exercise for EVERY BODY is far more effective.

 Talk to your doctor, physical therapist, and a certified personal trainer for purposeful exercise prescriptions.